 - Tor users are vulnerable to end-to-end timing attacks

 - Connect to a VPN > Launch Tor browser: This method is pretty basic and self-explanatory.
 Simply use your desktop VPN client and connect to a VPN server, then open the Tor browser and use Tor as normal.
 This won’t give you great speeds, but it’s a simple way to use “Tor-over-VPN”.
+This method hides your real IP address from the Tor network.

 It should also be pointed out that you can get many advantages of Tor, such as multi-hop configurations, with VPNs.
-There are a few VPN providers that offer multi-hop VPN servers and cascading support – see my multi-hop VPN guide for an in-depth discussion of this topic.
+There are a few VPN providers that offer multi-hop VPN servers and cascading support – see the multi-hop VPN guide for an in-depth discussion of this topic.

 VPN leaks and kill switches

 - WebRTC leaks – This is mainly an issue with Firefox, Chrome, Brave, and any other Chromium-based browsers that utilize WebRTC APIs.
 A WebRTC leak exposes your IP address through your browser, even if you are using a good VPN.
-See my WebRTC leak guide for how to fix this problem in your browser.
+See the WebRTC leak guide for how to fix this problem in your browser.

 How to defeat VPN blocks